 SOMERVILLE, Mass.
 (WHDH) -

-A man and his son have been arrested in connection with the murder of a Somerville man whose body was found behind a Norwood middle school.
+A Somerville father and son have been indicted in connection with the death of a man whose body was found behind a Norwood school in January.

 According to a police report, the body was taken from Somerville and driven in the trunk of a car that was being towed to Rhode Island.
 The car was being towed by the suspect's son, where it made a stop in Norwood to dump the body.